-- Repeating of failed academic courses or passed academic courses in accordance with an Academic Plan, determined by Academic Compliance. - If a student has been out of the clinical setting for greater than six (6) months prior to the start date of the re-entered semester, re-entry the student will be required to complete
+- Repeating of failed academic courses or passed academic courses in accordance with an Academic Plan, determined by Academic Compliance. - If a student has been out of the clinical setting for greater than six (6) months prior to the start date of the re-entered semester, re-entry the student will be required to complete and successfully pass all previous levels' nursing lab Performance Based Assessments (PBAs) and Medication Math prior to the start of clinical..
+The date of the student's last clinical rotation attended will be used to determine the aforementioned 6 -month period.
+Student will be allowed three maximum attempts to pass each required PBA.
+If unsuccessful after the third attempt on any PBA or Medication Math, the student will receive a non-passing clinical grade, which will result in a second non-passing semester, therefore the student will be immediately dismissed from the Pre-licensure program since they are no longer eligible for re-entry.

 - Clinical/laboratory/simulation experiences;

 - · Remediation meetings and activities;

-- · Counseling;
+- Counseling;

 - Review of Professional Practice Committee and/or Code of Conduct issues, including timeliness, professionalism, accountability, and remediation activities related to those issues.

 - Required Student-Faculty Meetings